 Move your mouse to the main pane and right click and select Parameters... :

-Enter the PARAMETERS for Enter Start Date and Enter Finish Date as shown and click OK :
+Enter the PARAMETERS for entering Start Date and Enter Finish Date as shown and click OK :

-Back in the Query pane click on the SQL icon, the parameters that were entered are shown.
+Back in the Query pane, click on the SQL icon, and the entered parameters are shown.

-You can now simply paste in your own SQL statement using the parameters (enclosed in [ ]), for example:
+You can now paste in your SQL statement using the parameters (enclosed in [ ]), for example:

 SELECT InvoiceLine.CustomerRefListID, InvoiceLine.CustomerRefFullName,

-Click on the X to close the query.
-Save the design :
+Click on the X to close the querQueryve the design :

-When the query is run either as a query or a report, it will now prompt you to Enter Start Date :
+When the querQueryrun either as a query or a report, it will now prompt you to Enter the Start Date :

 Then Enter Finish Date :

-and the query will then run and return the Invoice Lines for the date range selected:
+And the querQueryl then runs and returns the Invoice Lines for the date range selected:

 Questions and Answers

-By any chance have you tested this with office 2007 on XP SP 2?
-Access keeps crashing (closing with no error msg) when I select the table I want to link?
-I can import tables into Excel but need to link them to update large amounts of customer data I have on my payment gateways.
-I have also tried Qintegrator with no avail as I need to update customer -> currency fields, Qintegrator does not allow me to do this.
+By any chance, have you tested this with office 2007 on XP SP 2?
+Access keeps crashing (closing with no error msg) when I select the table I want to link.
+I can import tables into Excel but need to connect them to update large amounts of customer data I have on my payment gateways.
+I have also tried Qintegrator as I need to update the customer -> currency fields.
+Qintegrator does not allow me to do this.

-I am guessing this error can be caused by one of two reasons; the odbc is returning non supported data to access or Jet.
+I am guessing this error can be caused by two reasons; the odbc is returning non-supported data to access or Jet.
 OR Access 2007 does not work on XP with your driver.

 Systems info: QuickBooks Pro 2005 UK edition / MS Access 2007 (with office pro) / XP Service Pack 2 / MS Jet up to date / ODBC connected and working

-Make sure you are using QODBC v7.00.00.214 (or higher) and start a new database.
-I've seen MS Access close when I tried to add additional linked tables to existing projects and yet had no troubles adding them to new projects.
+Make sure you use QODBC v7.00.00.214 (or higher) and start a new database.
+I've seen MS Access close when I tried to add additional linked tables to existing projects and had no trouble adding them to new projects.